Fire Risk Assessment Frequently Asked Questions

 Who is the ‘competent person’?

-According to legislation the competent person is someone who has ‘sufficient training and experience or knowledge and other qualities in order to complete the FRA’.
+According to The Regulatory Reform (Fire Safety) Order 2005 (RRO) the competent person is someone who has ‘sufficient training and experience or knowledge and other qualities in order to complete the FRA’.
 These other qualities should include integrity and an ethical approach to their role.

 As a minimum, the person should have undergone a fire risk assessment course, appropriate to the assessments they are completing, and belong to a professional body focused on fire safety.